Making the Team

 Team (Insert Your Fencer’s Name Here)

 One of my goals as a parent has been to give my son all of the opportunities I can, open as many doors as possible.
 It is up to him to actually go through them.
-My husband and I are, of course, the founding members of Team Stafford.
+His father and I are, of course, the founding members of Team Stafford.

 I respect Tigran tremendously as a coach.
 He is great with Stafford (and Stafford is getting to be great with him).
-He treats him with a bit of tough love, a bit of frustration, a lot of humor, but always underneath it a support of Stafford as a boy and now young man.
+Tigran has a tough love approach, challenges young fencers to push themselves, maintains a sense of humor, and always underneath it all, there is a support and care.
+He has guided Stafford with patience as a boy and now, as a young man.
 Stafford can frustrate him, especially when he says, “I know, I know,” and Tigran says, “You don’t know, or you would have done it…” but he will always come back to his point, demonstrate, and explain until he sees a glimmer of understanding.
 I try very hard to stay out of the conversations, especially after a tough loss on the strip at a NAC.
 Tigran knows what he is doing.
 Occasionally I will suggest to Tigran that Stafford might be more receptive after he’s had a bit of time to digest the loss.
 Mostly I try to keep out of it.
 I trust Tigran implicitly as a coach.
 I try to let him do his job.

 On Stafford’s 11th birthday, all he wanted to do was take a birthday cake to fencing class.
 He didn’t even want presents.
 He wanted me to make a carrot cake (I make a great carrot cake, recipe courtesy of my husband’s mother) and it was very important that we show up in between the advanced class and the beginning class because he mostly wanted the older boys to have a piece of his birthday cake.
 One boy, who fenced internationally and then continued on later to fence at Columbia, took a piece of cake, smiled at Stafford and said, “Thanks.
 Happy birthday, Staff!”
 Staff talked all the way home about how cool it was that this boy actually knew his name.